mcabbott/Tullio.jl/README.md

 * It can use [`TensorOperations.@tensor`](https://github.com/Jutho/TensorOperations.jl) on expressions which this understands.
 (Disable with `tensor=false`.)
 These must be Einstein-convention contractions of one term; none of the examples above qualify.

-Gradients are handled as follows:

-* It will try to take a symbolic derivative of the right hand side expression, for use with any of [Tracker](https://github.com/FluxML/Tracker.jl), [Zygote](https://github.com/FluxML/Zygote.jl) or [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
+The macro also tries to provide a gradient for use with any of [Tracker](https://github.com/FluxML/Tracker.jl), [Zygote](https://github.com/FluxML/Zygote.jl) or [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
 (Disable with `grad=false`.)
+This is done in one of two ways:

-When using `@tensor`, this writes another `@tensor` expression for each input array.
-Otherwise, it generates one set of loops to fill in all the gradient arrays at once.
+* By default it takes a symbolic derivative of the right hand side expression.
+When using `@tensor`, this writes another `@tensor` expression for each input array, otherwise it simply fills in all the gradient arrays at once.
+(Only for reductions over `+` or `min`/`max`.)

-* The option `grad=Dual` uses instead [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) to differentiate the right hand side.
+* The option `grad=Dual` uses instead [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) to differentiate the right hand side (only for reductions over `+`).
 This allows for more complicated expressions.

 The expression need not be just one line, for example: